Product review

 Who should shortlist Dub first?

-Creators, affiliate operators, SaaS or growth teams, and anyone whose public links are part of a measurable, branded workflow rather than a throwaway redirect.
+Creators, affiliate or partner operators, SaaS teams, and growth teams should shortlist Dub when public links are part of a measurable branded workflow rather than a throwaway redirect.

 Can Dub replace my own inventory?

-No. Keep your own source of truth so the platform does not become the only memory of what is live, who owns it, and where it is published.
+No. Keep your own source of truth so the platform does not become the only memory of what is live, who owns it, where it is published, and when it was last checked.

 When is Dub probably overkill?